All India Students' Federation

-The All India Students' Federation (AISF) is the oldest surviving student organisation in India, founded in 1936.
+The All India Students' Federation (AISF) is the oldest student organisation in India, founded in 1936.
+AISF supports the ideology of Communist Party of India.

 Pre-independence

 AISF was founded on 12 August 1936, with guidance and cooperation from the Indian independence movement.
 The foundation conference of the AISF was held at Ganga Prasad Memorial Hall in Lucknow, with 936 delegates from across India.
-The conference was inaugurated by Jawaharlal Nehru, and presided over by M.A.
-Jinnah.
+The conference was inaugurated by Jawaharlal Nehru, and presided over by Muhammad Ali Jinnah.
 The conference resolved to establish an All India Students' Federation, and Prem Narayan Bhargava was elected as the first general secretary.

 The second conference of the AISF was held three months later, beginning on 22 November 1936 in Lahore.
 It mainly discussed and adopted the constitution of the AISF.
 The conference was attended by about 150 delegates under the presidency of Sarat Chandra Bose.
 The conference was also addressed by Govind Ballabh Pant.
 It passed a resolution condemning the intervention by Nazi Germany into the affairs of Republican Spain.
 The conference also agreed to affiliate the AISF with the World Students' Association.

 Hemu Kalani, an AISF leader, was arrested by the British army in 1942 for leading the Quit India Movement, and publicly hanged in 1943 at the age of 19.
 AISF leader Kanaklata Barua was another student leader who died participating in the fight for independence.

 An AISF delegation visited the Bengal state during the famine of 1943 and engaged in relief activities.

-During the Royal Indian Navy mutiny in Bombay in February 1946, the AISF helped to mobilize students in support of the Naval Ratings.
+During the Royal Indian Navy mutiny in Bombay in February 1946, the AISF helped to mobilise students in support of the Naval Ratings.

 AISF in independent India

 After independence, the AISF concentrated its activities mainly on educational issues, anti-imperialism and anti-feudalism, providing a platform for student unity against common threats.
 The AISF played a central role in the Telangana Rebellion against the Nizam of Hyderabad.

-The AISF continued to fight for Indian unity with the Goa Liberation Movement.
+The AISF continued to fight for Indian unity with the Goa liberation movement.
 Satyagrahis from across India entered Goa on 15 August 1955 and were fired upon.
 23-year-old Karnail Singh Benipal was killed when he tried to save his leader V.D.
 Chitale.
-The general secretary of the AISF, Sukhendu Mazumdar, was present with AISF leader C.K.
-Chandrappan on 15 August at the Goa border to help the student satyagrahis.
+The general secretary of the AISF, Sukhendu Mazumdar, was present with AISF leader C. K. Chandrappan on 15 August at the Goa border to help the student satyagrahis.

 The AISF participated in the Kothari Commission report, which provided the basis for broad educational reforms in India.

 In the 1980s, during the Khalistan movement, the AISF, under the leadership of General Secretary Satyapal Dang, received armed training to counter Khalistan militants.
-Harpal Mohali, the AISF leader from Mohali, led movements in Punjab University.
-In response to his attempt to counter Khalistan, Mohali was shot by militants and left paralyzed.
+Harpal Mohali, the AISF leader from Mohali, led movements in Panjab University.
+In response to his attempt to counter Khalistan, Mohali was shot by militants and left paralysed.
 Many AISF activists were killed fighting against Khalistan separatism.

 State-level presence

-The AISF has a strong presence in Kerala, Bihar, West Bengal, Tripura, Telangana, Andhra Pradesh, Tamil Nadu, Karnataka, Assam, Odisha, Uttarpradesh, Maharashtra, New Delhi, and Punjab, and in most universities in the country.
+The AISF has a strong presence in Kerala, Bihar, West Bengal, Tripura, Telangana, Andhra Pradesh, Tamil Nadu, Karnataka,Rajasthan, Assam, Odisha, Uttar Pradesh, Maharashtra, New Delhi, and Punjab, and in most universities in the country.